pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 ### output the video clip ###
+# first convert it to the output format we want.
+clip = core.resize.Bilinear(clip, format=vs.YUV420P8)

-# specify that this final clip is what the script will output
+# specify that the clip called "clip" is what the script will output
 clip.set_output()
 ```